thisdot/docusign-navigator-mcp/README.md

 ### `fetch`

-Retrieve complete DocuSign Navigator agreement content by ID for detailed analysis and citation.
+Retrieve complete Docusign Navigator agreement content by ID for detailed analysis and citation.
 This tool was developed for ChatGPT Connectors and should not be prioritized over other tools.

 **Example queries:**